oTree-org/oTree/README.md

 Then go to `settings.py` and create an entry for your app in `SESSION_TYPES` that looks like the other entries.

+## models.py

+This is where you store your data models.

 ### Model hierarchy

 Every oTree app needs the following 3 models: